andaru/afind/README.md

     $ afindd -dbfile="/tmp/afind/backing_store.json"

-Now afind is running, you can index some text and make queries
+Now afind is running, you can index some text or source code, and make queries.

 Indexing repositories
 ---------------------

 The `afind` command line tool is used to index, view and search reopsitories:

-    $ afind -D project=foobar index id /path/to/root subdir1 subdir2/subdir3
+    $ afind index -D project=foobar ID /path/to/root subdir1 subdir2/subdir3

-The above command will create and index a new repository with Key `id`, whose root path is `root` and that will index recursively the subdirs provided under root.
+The above command will create and index a new repository with Key `ID`, whose root path is `root` and that will index recursively the subdirs provided under root.
 Subdirs *must be non-absolute* (i.e., have no leading `/`).
 To specify everything in the root, use the single subdirectory `.`.
 The indexed repository will also have the